01618830666

 Burning Japanese knotweed can release harmful chemicals into the air.

-More so when the plant is in the flowering or seed-bearing stage.
-These chemicals can cause harm to human health, and should be avoided.
-Additionally, burning Japanese knotweed can also be ineffective in controlling the spread of the plant.
+More so when the plant is in the flowering or seed-bearing stage, these chemicals can harm human health and should be avoided.
+Additionally, burning Japanese knotweed can be ineffective at controlling its spread.
 The underground rhizomes can survive and regrow from the roots.

-It’s also important to note that, burning of any plant material can be dangerous and could lead to a wildfire if not done properly, and also it could be illegal depending on the location and jurisdiction.
+It’s also important to note that burning of any plant material can be dangerous and could lead to a wildfire if not done properly.
+It could also be illegal depending on the location and jurisdiction.

 The proper way to control Japanese knotweed is to dig up the entire root system and transport it to a regulated landfill.
-Another solution would be to chemical treatment the Japanese knotweed.
-This should be done by trained professionals, as it requires specialized equipment and knowledge of the plant’s growth habits.
+Another solution would be to treat the Japanese knotweed chemically.
+Trained professionals should do this, as it requires specialised equipment and knowledge of the plant’s growth habits.

 • Carbon monoxide